 Location Sydney, Australia Name Public Transport Information and Priority System (PTIPS) Timeframe 2001 trial Outputs Sydney introduced their PTIPS, which is linked to the SCATS system coordinating operation of traffic lights.
 Buses are fitted with GPS units and data is communicated by radio frequencies (NSW Government, 2011).
 The system currently only operates if buses are running 2 minutes late.
 When this occurs, the PITPS system generates requests that are sent to the SCATS system.
 These requests can extend the green or decrease red time at a particular signal to help reduce bus delays at intersections.
 Requests for priority can be granted or denied based on pre-set rules that relate to the general operation of the traffic signals.
-A 2001 trial of PTIPS on the Sydney Airport Express Bus service showed the PITPS reduced mean travel times by 21% and variability of travel time by up to 49%.

-Source: Gardner, Kevin., D'Souza, Chris., Hounsell, N., Shrestha, Birendra., and Bretherton, David.
+A 2001 trial of PTIPS on the Sydney Airport Express Bus service showed the PITPS reduced mean travel times by 21% and variability of travel time by up to 49%. , Chris., Hounsell, N., Shrestha, Birendra., & Bretherton, David.
 (2009).
-(Review of bus priority at traffic signals around the world).
-Retrieved from http://content.tfl.gov.uk/interaction-of-buses-and-signals-at-road-crossings.pdf
+(Review of bus priority at traffic signals eved from http://content.tfl.gov.uk/interaction-of-buses-and-signals-at-road-crossings.pdf